smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 !!! warning

-     If the unnamed key (in this case `localhost`) is explicitly set in a property name, the mapping will throw an error.
+     If the unnamed key (in this case `localhost`) is explicitly set in a property name, the explicit value takes precedence

 The `eager` attribute (default `true`) controls whether the unnamed key entry is included in the `Map` when its values come only from defaults.
 When `eager = false`, the unnamed key entry is excluded from the `Map` unless at least one